vidyalakshmir/SysPartCode/README.md

 # SyspartCode

 This repository contains the source code of "SYSPART: Automated Temporal System Call Filtering for Binaries", published in ACM Conference on Computer and Communications Security (CCS) 2023. (https://dl.acm.org/doi/10.1145/3576915.3623207).
+The purpose of this repository to run and explore the different functionalities offered by the tool.
+If you are looking to reproduce the results of the paper, please refer to this repository https://github.com/vidyalakshmir/SysPartArtifact.

 We update this repository to add more features and fix bugs.
+In case of any queries or issues, please contact vrajagop@stevens.edu.

 ## Basic Requirements
 - Works on **linux binaries (ELF)** which run on **x86-64** architecture
 - Tested with **ELF binaries with symbols** (application as well as libraries).
 It will work with stripped binaries, only that the results (like callgraph) might be overapproximated.
 - The tool is tested on **Ubuntu 18.04**.
-Updating to latest linux versions might require some tweaks/changes
+Updating to latest linux versions might require some tweaks/changes.
+(We are working on updating to the latest linux versions.
+Stay tuned.)

 ## Capabilities of the tool